GeospatialCentroid/vitis/gapAnalysis.md

 [Vitis Home Page](home)
 > All information presented on this site is in draft format and will be updated.

+## 2025-11-30 update
+- improved the map visualization when scores are conservation metric 100 or zero
+- added a missing eco visualization for the ERS maps
+- added more table summaries to describe data used in model/SRSex measures
+- some text edit to ensure methods descriptions match the updated processes

 ## 2025-10-16 update
 - added missing ERSex ecos to the map
 - resolved some visualization issues on summary docs